rohanverma94/AMPparallel/README.md

 * C++ AMP library

-* Nvidia GT 710 < GPU < Nvidia GTX 840
+* Nvidia GT 710 < GPU < Nvidia GTX 840 or any AMD Radeon GPU

-### Caution : Do not profile this code with Intel VTunes / perf / operf.
+### Caution : Do not profile this code with Intel VTunes / perf / oprofile.